harshit-pant/IOT-Project-RasberryPie-Codes/README.md

 # IOT-Project-RasberryPie-Codes

-shared the libraries in whatsapp uploaded the python file has has to be run.
+shared the libraries in whatsapp uploaded the python file that has to be run.